intfoundation/intchain-docs/docs/concepts/2-validator-faq.md

 ### What is 'self-delegation'?
 How can I increase my 'self-delegation'

 Self-delegation is delegation from a validator to himself.
-This amount can be increased by sending a `delegate` transaction from your validator's operator account which you used to create the validator.
+This amount can be increased by sending a [delegate](../json-rpc/2-int.md#int_delegate) transaction from your validator's operator account which you used to create the validator.

+### Is there a minimum amount of INT that register needs

+The minimum amount is `10000 INT`.

-### Is there a minimum amount of INT that must be delegated to be an active validator
+### Is there a minimum amount of INT to be delegated to the candidates

-The minimum amount is `100000 INT`.
+The minimum amount is `1000 INT`.

 ### Can a validator run away with their delegators' funds